 Crowd Out Polio

 The Rotary Club of Gastonia created a special fundraising event for Polio Plus.
-Starting October 7, participants will walk, hike, or climb on the trails of Crowders Mountain State Park during the week to raise money to help eradicate polio.
-The event will end on October 22 with an outdoor celebration at the Boulder Access from noon until 2:00pm.
+Starting October 14, participants will walk, hike, or climb on the trails of Crowders Mountain State Park during the week to raise money to help eradicate polio.
+The event will end on October 24.
+We will have a kickoff event on Saturday, October 14 at the Sparrow Springs entrance to the park.

 Poliomyelitis, or polio, is a paralyzing and potentially fatal disease that still threatens children in some parts of the world.
 Poliovirus invades the nervous system and can cause total paralysis in hours.
 It can strike people of any age but mainly affects children under five.
 Polio can be prevented by vaccines, but it is not curable.
 Unlike most diseases, polio can be eradicated.